OceanGlidersCommunity/Salinity_SOP/sections/salinity_dmqc.md

 There are a number of implementations used by the community to correct for conductivity cell thermal inertia.
 These have generally been developed for specific sensor-platform integrations and are listed below as such.

 #### Unpumped Seabird CT cell on seagliders
+Basestation processing developed by Charlie Eriksen (unpublished).
+The correction is based on an iterative thermal diffusion scheme through layers in the water column.

+#### Pumped Seabird CT cell mounted on SLOCUM gliders
+GEOMAR implements the Garau et al. (2011) method with updated coefficients.

+#### Pumped and unpumped Seabird CT cell